francolutzen/Lighting-Control-Lab/Show-Design/Design-Methodology.md

 The objective is not to follow fixed rules but to understand the character of the music.

+## Step 1.1 — Lyrics Interpretation

+Lyrics can provide valuable visual clues that help guide color selection, movement, rhythm and atmosphere design.

+Beyond tempo, genre and musical structure, the words used in a song often contain emotional, symbolic and narrative information that can be translated into lighting decisions.

+The objective is not to create a literal representation of every word, but to identify recurring themes, emotions and imagery that may strengthen the visual experience.

+Examples:

+### Fire, Heat, Burn, Flame

+Possible visual interpretation:

+Colors:

+* Red
+* Orange
+* Amber
+* Warm White

+Movement:

+* Fast transitions
+* Dynamic effects
+* Pulsing intensity

+Atmosphere:

+* Energy
+* Urgency
+* Power

+---

+### Ocean, Water, Sky, Moon, Night

+Possible visual interpretation:

+Colors:

+* Blue
+* Cyan
+* Cool White

+Movement:

+* Slow fades
+* Smooth transitions
+* Gentle movement

+Atmosphere:

+* Calmness
+* Openness
+* Reflection

+---

+### Nature, Forest, Earth, Growth

+Possible visual interpretation:

+Colors:

+* Green
+* Soft Amber
+* Warm White

+Movement:

+* Moderate speed
+* Organic transitions

+Atmosphere:

+* Balance
+* Stability
+* Natural environments

+---

+### Technology, Future, Space, Digital Worlds

+Possible visual interpretation:

+Colors:

+* Cyan
+* Blue
+* Magenta

+Movement:

+* Precise timing
+* Geometric patterns
+* Repetitive sequences

+Atmosphere:

+* Futuristic
+* Artificial
+* Modern

+Important

+Lyrics should be considered as one source of information among many.

+Genre, tempo, instrumentation, audience expectations and event context often have equal or greater influence on the final lighting design.

+The purpose of lyric interpretation is not to replace musical analysis, but to provide additional layers of meaning that can enrich an atmosphere.

+As experience grows, lyric interpretation can evolve from simple color associations toward more sophisticated visual storytelling and symbolic design decisions.

 ## Step 2 — Understanding the Space

 Lighting always exists within a physical environment.